 “Tell me everything.”

-Elena licked blood from the inside of her lip and spoke with the discipline of someone who had spent years knowing rich people heard only the details that could survive paperwork.
+Elena licked blood from the corner of her lip and spoke with the clipped discipline of someone who had spent years understanding that rich people only heard the details that survived documentation.

-“Tonight I was cleaning the upper boathouse offices.
+“Tonight I was cleaning the upper boathouse office.
 Mr. Valdini came in with Pietro Lanza from marine maintenance.
 They thought everyone was upstairs at the cake table.
-I heard them say the wedding launch only needed to stay stable until it cleared the dock.
+I heard them say the wedding launch only had to stay stable until it cleared the dock.
 After that, the fireworks would do the rest.”

 Vittoria did not.